 77 Stokes Croft

-Stokes Croft has long been known as the creative centre of Bristol with a high density of artists, musicians and students contributing to its identity.
-Surrounded by graffiti, studios and bars this bohemian area has begun to attract a plethora of startups and creative freelancers making it a hotspot for any founders or creatives to ply their trade.
+Stokes Croft has long been known as the creative centre of Bristol with a high density of artists, musicians and students contributing to its identity and 77 Stokes Croft is a great place to perfect your creative skill set.
+Surrounded by graffiti, studios and bars this bohemian area has begun to attract a plethora of startups and creative freelancers making it a hotspot for any founders or creatives needing desk space in Bristol.
 Hotdesks start at £150 per month.